A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 Characteristics of Minimalism Art

-Most people usually recognized Minimalism art when they see it.
-This is because minimalism art has a minimalist or almost simplicity with art.
-But with all art movements, the minimalism art movement has some distinct characteristics.
+Most people usually recognize Minimalism art when they see it.
+This is because minimalist art has a minimalist or almost simplicity with art.
+But with all art movements, the minimalist art movement has some distinct characteristics.

 - Geometric forms – Minimalist paintings and sculptures use geometric forms.